varnishcache/varnish-cache/doc/sphinx/whats-new/upgrading-6.0.rst

 This means that if a ``*.ip`` variable whose value is ``0.0.0.0`` due to the use of UDS is matched against an ACL, the match can only succeed if the ACL includes ``0.0.0.0``.
-If you currently have a security requirement that depends on an ACL matching a range of IP addresses, then that will continue to work with a UDS listener (since you almost certainly have not included ``0.0.0.0`` in that range).
+If you currently have a security requirement that depends on IP addresses *not* matching an ACL unless they belong to a specified range, then that will continue to work with a UDS listener (since you almost certainly have not included ``0.0.0.0`` in that range).

 Recall again that ``client.ip`` and ``server.ip`` are set by the PROXY protocol.
 So if you have a UDS listener configured to use PROXY and